Italy

 Batteries were invented in Italy - The first batteries were invented in Italy in 1800 by Alessandro Volta - the man after whom 'volts' are named.

-The first ever bank started in Italy - The Bank of San Giorgia was another Italian world first — it opened in Genoa in 1149, which adds to the city's contribution to our round-up of interesting facts about Italy
+The first ever bank started in Italy - The Bank of San Giorgio was another Italian world first — it opened in Genoa in 1149, which adds to the city's contribution to our round-up of interesting facts about Italy

 Italy is the world's largest wine producer - Italy produces about 54,800 hectolitres of wine a year compared to 49,000 hectolitres produced by France.